CaptEmulation/nitrogen-website/source/guides/start/simpleLED.md

 ### Receiving commands.

 The next thing to do is to start receiving commands from the server.
 The way that Nitrogen does this is with a CommandManager.
 This is slightly more complicated that the device but not tremendously.
-It's a prototyped object based on teh nitrogen.CommandManager.prototype.
+It's a prototyped object based on the nitrogen.CommandManager.prototype.

 Let's create that first.
 Between where you created your device and where you called the service.connect, add the following code.